josmar-crwdstffng/angular/aio/content/guide/testing.md

 #### Place your spec file next to the file it tests

-It's a good idea to put unit test spec files in the same folder as the application source code files that they test:
+It is a good idea to put unit test spec files in the same folder as the application source code files that they test:

 *   Such tests are painless to find